itamarsb/Observability-Engineering-Framework/README.md

 - [ ] Implementation of a back-end service with FastAPI;

-- [ ] Definition of routes, handlers, and representative operations;
+- [ ] Definition of routes, handlers and representative operations;

 - [ ] Packaging and execution of the application.

 - INSTRUMENTATION WITH OPENTELEMETRY:

-- [ ] Addition of tracing middleware, metrics, and logs;
+- [ ] Addition of tracing middleware, metrics and logs;

 - [ ] Export to OpenTelemetry Collector;